eskenazit/Crossplane-Mock/README.md

 # Crossplane-Mock
 An architecture project to test having a crossplane plane with two Kgateways and some mock APIs

-Goal is to setup a k8s cluster with Crossplane as a controler pane and kgateway as a data pane.
+Goal is to setup a k8s cluster with Crossplane as a controler plane and kgateway as a data plane.

 To validate the architecture we want to implement the simple network diagram below: